aetperf/aetperf.github.io/_posts/2021-01-29-Saving-a-keras-model-with-data-normalization.md

 ## Save the whole model

 It is possible to partially save the model.
 However, here we are going to save the entire model with `model.save()`.
-As descripded in the [documentation](https://www.tensorflow.org/guide/keras/save_and_serialize) :
+As described in the [documentation](https://www.tensorflow.org/guide/keras/save_and_serialize) :

 > You can save an entire model to a single artifact.
 It will include :
     - The model's architecture/config